About Handwriting Success

 Over 4,500 medical professionals across the United States and tens of thousands of other adults and professionals have improved their handwriting through our flagship workbook for adults, WRITE NOW.

 For those who want to use a tablet & stylus to improve their handwriting, we’re delighted to add the additional choice of WRITE NOW as the Handwriting Success App, available for both iOS and Android devices.
-For students, the Handwriting Success App also provides a complete handwriting curriculum for K-6 at the tough of a button.
+For students, the Handwriting Success App also provides a complete handwriting curriculum for K-6 at the touch of a button.

 Meet the Founders and Authors